saadBr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword:this script Display all the lines in the file /etc/passwd that do not contain the pattern “bin” /etc/passwd 18-letteronly:this script Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 19-AZ:this script Replace all characters A and c from input to Z and e respectively..
+20-hiago:this script Remove C and C from input , so i am living in hiago.